 -

 The trail is groomed regularly, and the main trail is perfect.
-The Narnia trail that goes through the woods has more swoops and dips to it.
-If it has been snowing, the trail will be soft.
-If it has not snowed in a long time, the trail becomes hard and the sled can bang more on the bumps.
+The Narnia trail which travels through a woodland trail, has more swoops and dips to it.
+If we have been blessed with new snow, the trail will be soft.
+If not the trail will be less soft and you may experience some small bumps.
+In general, the tour is like a magic carpet ride.

 -

-We have taken many pregnant women out before, but we advise that they talk to their doctors first.
+We have taken many pregnant women on tours, but we do advise that you talk to your physician first.
 (See above about trail).
 You can always call us to check on trail conditions.
+Please let us know up on arrival that you are pregnant.

 -